‘India Using Rape Of Women As A Weapon Of War To Suppress Kashmiris’ Struggle’ - UrduPoint

 ‘India Using Rape Of Women As A Weapon Of War To Suppress Kashmiris’ Struggle’

-ISLAMABAD, (UrduPoint / Pakistan Point News - 23rd Feb, 2024) All Parties Hurriyat Conference leaders in Indian illegally occupied Jammu and Kashmir have expressed deep regret that despite the passage of over three decades, victims of Kunan-Poshpura mass rape have not been provided justice.
+ISLAMABAD, (UrduPoint / Pakistan Point News - 24th Feb, 2024) All Parties Hurriyat Conference leaders in Indian illegally occupied Jammu and Kashmir (IIOJK) have expressed deep regret that despite the passage of over three decades, victims of Kunan-Poshpura mass rape have not been provided justice.

-According to Kashmir Media Service, Indian troops had gang-raped around 100 women of all ages from eight to eighty on the night of February 23, 1991 during a siege and search operation in Kunan-Poshpora area of Kupwara district.
+According to Kashmir Media Service, Indian troops had gang-raped around 100 women of all ages from eight to eighty on the night of February 23, 1991, during a siege and search operation in the Kunan-Poshpora area of Kupwara district.

+APHC leader Muhammad Yousaf Naqash in a statement in Srinagar said the Kunan-Poshpora incident serves as a vivid example of India’s unhesitant actions.

 Hurriyat leaders Fayaz Hussain Jafari and Syed Sibte Shabbir Qummi in their separate statements in Srinagar said India is using the rape of women as a weapon of war to suppress the Kashmiris’ struggle for the right to self-determination and the tragic incident of Kanan-Pushpura is its clear example.